jesselpalmer/the-engineering-managers-booklist/README.md

 [Managing Humans](https://amzn.to/2IoAx1S) by Michael Lopp [📘](https://amzn.to/2IoAx1S)
 [Managing the Unmanageable](https://amzn.to/2DhLBK9) by Mickey W. Mantle and Ron Lichty [📘](https://amzn.to/2DhLBK9)

+## Tips on book selection

+If you have been a manager for a while, I would recommend concentrating on the soft skills portion, since those will likely become more important as you continue to advance in your career.
+If you are at an earlier stage in your managerial career you may want to think about reading some of the tech skills books.
+These books will help you buid a strong software engineering foundation regardless of tech stack.

 ## 📚Books

 ### Table of Contents